alysiawon/World-Weather-Analysis/README.md

 ### Retrieve the Weather Data

 This database is used to generate 2,000 random longitudes and latitudes.
-Using these location points, the database will find the closest cities and its current weather data.
+Using these location points and the OpenWeatherMap API, the database will find the closest cities and its current weather data.

 Insight are generated on the <a href="Weather_Database/Weather_Database.ipynb">Weather Database</a> and the results are produced on <a href="Weather_Database/WeatherPy_Database.csv">Weather Database CSV file</a>.

 ### Create a Customer Travel Desctination Map

 This database is used to retrieve customers weather preferences and use that data to identify potential travel destinations and hotels.
-The output will be delivered in a DataFrame and a map with pop-up markers.
+The output will be delivered in a CSV file and a map with pop-up markers.

 In this specific test, the minimum temperature is 75 degrees and maximum temperature is 90.